-You can request a copy of a fire report by calling Medford Fire Headquarters at (541) 774-2300 or by coming to our office at 200 S. Ivy St., Suite #257, Medford, OR 97501.
+You can request a copy of a fire report through the City's online request form by clicking here.
+Alternatively, you can call Medford Fire-Rescue Headquarters at (541) 774-2300 or come by our office at 200 S. Ivy St., Suite #180, Medford, OR 97501.
 There is a charge for this service, which varies according to the length of the report.

 There is no burning in Jackson County from November 1 to the end of February each year, except in certain areas that are outside of the Air Quality Maintenance Area boundaries.
 In addition, there is no burning in the City limits of Medford, at any time.
 From March 1 through the beginning of fire season, open and barrel burning is permitted in rural areas, with a burn permit.
 Fire season beginning and ending dates are set by the Oregon Department of Forestry (541-664-3328).
 From the end of fire season, through the end of October, open and barrel burning is again permitted with a burn permit.
 See your local fire department for a burn permit and specific regulations for your area.
 Each district issues burn permits for their own area.
 Burn permits are valid from March 1 through the end of October each year, except during fire season.

-Medford Fire Headquarters is open during normal business hours, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+Medford Fire-Rescue Headquarters is open during normal business hours (Monday through Friday, 8:00 a.m. - 5:00 p.m.)

 Yes, to report a non-emergency situation you can call (541) 770-4783, 24 hours a day.
 This is our Central Communications number and may not be used for routine fire department business, such as burn permits, etc.